isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

     <input type="checkbox" id="accordion8">
     <label for="accordion8"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">How can I check my application status after I have submitted my interest to participate?</span></label>
     <div>
 			<p>If you have submitted your application and have not received a reply after 14 calendar days from the date of submission, please contact your respective CDCs to check on the status of your application.
-Wer seek you patience as our Ambassadors are reaching out to a large number of merchants progressively in the next few months.</p>
+We seek you patience as our Ambassadors are reaching out to a large number of merchants progressively in the next few months.</p>
 			<p><table border="0" cellspacing="2" cellpadding="2">
 <tbody>
 <tr >